gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0049]{SyRS-0036} The upstream items shall be explicit marked in file using the plain-text-based tags.
 There's no need to do the downstream ones.
 - [SyRS-0010]{StRS-0044} The software shall provide user shortcuts/links to both the upstream and downstream items of the current document item.
 - [SyRS-0037]{SyRS-0049,SyRS-0010} The software shall automatically analyze the upstream/downstream relationship based on the provided tags.
-- [SyRS-0055]{SyRS-0037} The software shall give error messages for invalid plain-text-based tags found while analyzing the traceability relationship.
+- [SyRS-0055]{SyRS-0037} The software shall raise errors while analyzing the traceability relationship, with errors include:
+    - Marked tag in relationship does not exit.
+    - Undistinguishable tags appear more than one times.
+    - Loops in relationship.
 - [SyRS-0043]{StRS-0018,SyRS-0019} The software shall be able to build traceability relationship between documents and non-document files (if applicable).
 - [SyRS-0044]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and implementing code pieces.
 - [SyRS-0045]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and test cases.
+- [SyRS-0057]{SyRS-0019} In case the non-document files are either not included or not obey the rule, the software shall be able to mark the completeness of documented traceable items.
 - [SyRS-0050]{SyRS-0049} The upstream items may be prioritized. *(Should they?)*
 - [SyRS-0051]{SyRS-0049,SyRS-0010} For tree structure items (items which only have one upstream item), there should be an option to rebuild the tree (rather than use non-virtualized tag links).

 Reviewing:

+- [SyRS-0018]{StRS-0045} Authorized user shall setup some particular to-be-reviewed commit.
+- [SyRS-0063]{StRS-0045} Authorized user shall setup a set of to-be-reviewed documents, which may be not the entire document set.
+Note: some documents may be modified but not in case to-be-reviewed, e.g., the ones which has been triggered by tiny modification for the traceability reasons.
+- [SyRS-0056]{StRS-0045} Authorized user shall setup a certain amount of time for people to review.
 - [SyRS-0046]{StRS-0045} Document reviewing activities shall be done either through a directly using of this software, or in a traditional review meeting way.
 - [SyRS-0047]{SyRS-0046} The software shall provide an online reviewing system.
-- [SyRS-0048]{SyRS-0047,SyRS-0026} Users shall be able to review and comment documents for commits in status to-be-reviewed.
+- [SyRS-0048]{SyRS-0047,SyRS-0026,SyRS-0018,SyRS-0056} Users shall be able to review and comment on the to-be-reviewed documents through a web interface in a certain amount of time.
+User shall also be able to comment on other user's comment.
+    - This is different to the GitHub code review workflow in several aspects: (1) Review comment is linked to a marked position of a frozen snapshot of document, rather than a marked position of document changes.
+(2) Reviewing is by default turned off, and is only turned on for special cases.
+The reason is that's the scenario provided reviewing and auditing regulatory.
+The other reason is design documents are in general in global scope, and have complicated internal relationship; on the other hand, code (a majority of bugs in code) is mostly local scope.
+It is really costly to sit down and discuss in among multiple stakeholders, and it is hard for people to follow these discussions all the time.
+Definitely this is a really waterfall approach which is contradict with the sprint of continuous-X. The possibility of a more Agile styled requirement and design review workflow can be discuss later.
 - [SyRS-0052]{SyRS-0046} The software shall provide tools for traditional review meetings.
-- [SyRS-0053]{SyRS-0052,SyRS-0026} The software shall be able to generate a paper-based snapshot of the documents in status to-be-reviewed, with line numbers explicitly marked in it.
+- [SyRS-0053]{SyRS-0052,SyRS-0026} The software shall be able to generate a paper-based snapshot of the to-be-reviewed documents, with the following items explicitly marked.
+    - Author(s).
+    - Date.
+    - Status/version.
+    - Line numbers.
-- [SyRS-0054]{SyRS-0052} The software shall provide tools for recording the review meetings.
+- [SyRS-0054]{SyRS-0052} The software shall provide tools for recording the review meetings, and link the result to the to-be-reviewed commit.
+- [SyRS-0058]{SyRS-0048,SyRS-0054} The software shall support a hybrid approach that the traditional review meeting is for the controversial discussions in the online system.
+- [SyRS-0059]{StRS-0045} The system shall record the authorized user approval event at the end of every reviewing process, include the information of:
+    - A list of reviewers, with each one has cleared issues (and hold the liability of the correctness of) which part.
+    - Approval signature of a pertinent manager.
+- [SyRS-0064]{} Each document under certain commit of the revision control system, shall be in one of the following status:
+    - Draft.
+    - In review.
+    - Approval.
+    - Expired.
+- [SyRS-0065]{SyRS-0061,SyRS-0063,SyRS-0064} For documents in status of approval or expired, (1) a global version and (2) date of issues shall be provided.
+Note: even if there is a newly approved version of the whole document set, one particular document may not be actually included, so it should be in status draft.
+- [SyRS-0066]{SyRS-0064} For documents in status of approval or expired, the reviewer(s) and the pertinent manager(s) show be marked with it.
+    - Reviewer(s) is per-document.
+    - Pertinent manager(s) is per-reviewing activity.

 Requirement analysis: